14 day free trial, no credit card required →

 • Key principle: Posts that get strong engagement in the first hour receive algorithmic boosts

-Use PostEverywhere's scheduling tool with timing optimization, or check our guide on the best times to post on Facebook.
+Use PostEverywhere's scheduling tool with timing optimization, or check our complete guide on the best time to post on Facebook for platform-specific data.
+For scheduling tips, see our guide on the best times to schedule Facebook posts.

 Video Sharing Advantage